 Review – What do I think about it?

 Anyone can learn Cave vs Cave in a matter of minutes.
 The core principles are straightforward and easy to understand.
 But playing and playing well are two very different matters.

 This is where Uwe’s brilliance comes through.
-The design of actions is very refined.
+The design of actions is very refined, producing a very tight gaming experience.
 There are no useless or overpowered actions.
 They all have a space in the game.